Haseem12/retailsage/php-backend-guide.md

 # PHP Backend Guide for RetailLab

-This guide provides the necessary PHP code and database setup to create the authentication and business setup backend for your RetailLab application.
+This guide provides the necessary PHP code and database setup to create the authentication and business logic backend for your RetailLab application.

 The frontend sends `POST` requests with a JSON body to the following endpoints:
 - **/api/auth/signup.php**